thegreathowdini/aw-howto/README.md

 3. every day, you can get points for doing various things
 	- 5 pts for checking in
 	- 5 pts for sharing a trip that started in the last 72h
-	- 10 pts for a trip >5 mins, or >3 mins with the start and end locations not in the same area<br>
+	- 10 pts for a trip >5 mins, or >3 mins with the start and end locations not in the same area

-these points can be used to redeem passes and coupons
+4. points can be used to redeem passes and coupons:
  	- 50 pts for $.5 coupon
  	- 300 pts for 1d pass
  	- 500 pts for 3d pass
-hence, if you're patient and diligent, you can ride for free: create an account, check in everyday for 60 days, use the 300 pts to get a 1d pass at the home screen, the points stuff is at the mushroom-like thing in the top right corner
+hence, if you're patient and diligent, you can ride for free: create an account, check in everyday for 60 days, use the 300 pts to get a 1d pass. at the home screen, the points stuff is at the mushroom-like thing in the top right corner

 <hr />